docarray/docarray/docs/tutorials/add_doc_index.md

 In this case, the db type of `my_num` will be `'float64'` and the db type of `my_text` will be `'varchar'`.
 Additional information regarding the col_type, such as `max_len` for `varchar` will be stored in the `_ColumnsInfo.config`.
+The given col_type has to be a valid db type, meaning that has to be described in the index's `RuntimeConfig.default_column_config`.

 ### The `_index()` method